faerber-lab/faerber-lab.github.io/_pages/research_stays.md

 nav_order: 1
 ---

 We are part of both TU Dresden and ScaDS.AI, and welcome researchers at all career stages for on-site research stays in our lab.
-If you already have funding, feel free to contact Michael Färber to discuss hosting possibilities.
-If you still require financial support, review the options below—several past research stays in our group have been funded through these programs.
+If you already have funding, feel free to [contact us](/contact/) to discuss hosting possibilities.
+If you require financial support, review the options below—several past research stays in our group have been funded through these programs.

-**Note:** We cannot investigate the suitability and eligibility of any funding programs for you; please verify these details independently before contacting us.
+**Note:** We cannot investigate the suitability and eligibility of the funding programs for you; please verify these details independently before contacting us.

 We look forward to welcoming you to our group!

 ---

-#### 1. Master's Students
+#### **Master's Students**

 **Typical Length:** 2–6 months (e.g., research internship, short-term project)
 **Possible Funding Sources (Non-Exclusive):**